 Cyber bullying is a form of online bullying that is frequently seen on social media and other sharing sites.
 According to Bullying UK, 56% of young people have witnessed some form of online bullying and 42% said that they have felt uneasy or unsafe online at some point in their lives.

-Social media allows people to create accounts, real or fake/anonymous, where you can connect with anyone world wide and it is a 24/7 platform which leads to the facilitation of bullying during any time of the day.
+Social media allows people to create real accounts, or fake for all you cat-fishers out there, where you can connect with anyone world wide and it is a 24/7 platform which leads to the facilitation of bullying during any time of the day.

 Cyber bullying can be seen in many forms, including: harassment, abusive messages, false rumours, cyber stalking, exclusion, blackmail and many others.
 It is against the law to use threatening behaviour towards someone, regardless of whether it is online or in person, and it goes against the 1997 Harassment Act.

 Users of social media live vicariously through social identities and online personas and often share content with one another regarding aspirational relationship “goals” that would be unrealistic to each individual who sees it.